jtonglet/Nash-Q-Learning/README.md

 # Nash Q Learning

-Implementation of the Nash Q Learning  algorithm to solve games with two agents, as seen in the course Multiagent Systems @ PoliMi.
+Implementation of the Nash Q-Learning  algorithm to solve games with two agents, as seen in the course Multiagent Systems @ PoliMi.
 The algorithm was first introduced in the paper [**Nash q-learning for general-sum stochastic games**](https://dl.acm.org/doi/10.5555/945365.964288) (Hu, J., Wellman, M.P., 2003).

 ## Example

-Consider the following game where two robots need to reach the trophee.
+Consider the following game where two robots need to reach the reward.
 One obstacle lies in the middle of the grid.
-The two robots cannot be on the same tile at the same moment, except for the trophee's tile.
+The two robots cannot be on the same tile at the same moment, except for the reward's tile.
 See this [notebook](https://github.com/jtonglet/Nash_Q_Learning/blob/main/notebook/3-dim-example.ipynb) for a detailed walkthrough.

 ![](img/img1.PNG)